HCN1222/HLS-vs-RTL/lab/lab3_combinational/binary2bcd_div/ReadMe.md

 # Binary to BCD (by division)

-Using Board Basys3 with 10ns clock period.
+Employing the Basys 3 board with a clock period of 10ns.

 **In Vitis HLS, if the clock period is configured to be less than 20ns, the design will transform into a sequential circuit configuration due to the latency introduced.
 However, it's worth noting that the design is capable of completing within a single clock cycle of 10ns, as confirmed through verification in Vivado.**